airbytehq/airbyte/docs/integrations/sources/microsoft-sharepoint.md

 1. Navigate to the Airbyte Open Source dashboard.
 2. Click **Sources** and then click **+ New source**.
-3. On the Set up the source page, select **Microsoft OneDrive** from the Source type dropdown.
+3. On the Set up the source page, select **Microsoft SharePoint** from the Source type dropdown.
-4. Enter the name for the Microsoft OneDrive connector.
+4. Enter the name for the Microsoft SharePoint connector.
 5. Enter **Drive Name**.
 To find your drive name go to settings and at the top of setting menu you can find the name of your drive.
 6. Enter **Folder Path**.
 7. The **OAuth2.0** authorization method is selected by default.
-Click **Authenticate your Microsoft OneDrive account**.
+Click **Authenticate your Microsoft SharePoint account**.
 Log in and authorize your Microsoft account.
 8. For **Start Date**, enter the date in YYYY-MM-DD format.
 The data added on and after this date will be replicated.
 9. Add a stream:
    1. Write the **File Type**